In order to work out what support you need, and how much we can help with the cost, we need to carry out an assessment.

 You might want to involve someone who looks after you (a carer, relative or friend) or someone to speak for you (an advocate or supporter, a trustee or someone with a Power of Attorney).
 Alternatively, you can decide to complete your assessment with a Social Worker or Council help.
 There is an opportunity for carers, family and friends supporting you to have their say and ask for an assessment too.
 This applies to children who are providing care as well as adults.
 We might also need to get information from other people; for example, a GP or district nurse.

-You will need to send your completed supported self-assessment questionnaire to the Integrated Access Team (IAT) at IAT@haringey.gov.uk.
+You will need to send your completed supported self-assessment questionnaire to the First Response Team at Firstresponseteam@haringey.gov.uk.

 In the face-to-face interview we’ve made with you, you will have the chance to tell us about: